 - Bailey’s has a ratio of 1.5 cups whiskey to 2 cups cream.
 That’s 24 tablespoons of whiskey to 32 tablespoons cream.
 Our mixture is 32 tablespoons of cream cheese plus 8 tablespoons of cream: 40 tablespoons.

 - For the cream cheese topping to taste like Bailey’s, we’d need 30 tablespoons of whiskey!
-Well, no wonder most Bailey’s Brownies are total fails!
+Well, no wonder most of Baileys Brownies out there are total fails!
 They call for a tablespoon or two of Bailey’s which is already a mix of whiskey & cream.

-- There is no way was I putting 2 1/4 cups of whiskey in my brownies, but I am going to use whiskey and I am using several tablespoons, so these will have at least a hint of Bailey’s flavor.
+- Ok, so take a breath.
+There is no way was I putting 30 tablespoons which is 2 1/4 cups of whiskey in my brownies, but I am going to use whiskey and I am using several tablespoons, so these will have at least a hint of Bailey’s flavor.

 So essentially, in these Really Bailey’s Cream Cheese Brownies, the whole cream cheese topping really IS Bailey’s, just a very mild version.
 The Baileys flavor is subtle and not too strong and there are no worries about anyone getting tipsy.
-I wouldn’t even have an issue with this, but I’m from an older generation, so you might want to classify these as adult brownies?
+Each brownie has about 2/3rds of a teaspoon of whiskey.
+I personally wouldn’t have an issue with anyone eating these but I’m from an older generation; if you do, classify them as adult brownies or make them w/o the whiskey.
+Instructions are in the recipe.

 Really Bailey’s Cream Cheese Brownies